williewlchew/OOAD-Projects/Project 3/README.md

 and build the Main.java.
 IntelleJ should then allow you to run the main.
 Program was developed in Java.

+# Testing
+There are test cases to test the functionality of various aspects of the program.
+In IntelliJ, press Control+Shift+F10 to run all the test cases to ensure that all cases pass before running the main.

 # Goal of program
 This program simulates the interaction between a store and custormers.
 The simulated store sells various types of rolls with the options of extra sauce, filling, or toppings for each type of roll.
 There are three